NLnetLabs/krill-manual/source/trust-anchor.rst

 and AS number resources that are allocated to them by IANA.

 If you are not an RIR, then you will not need to run your own RPKI TA for normal RPKI operations.
-You would operate one or more RPKI CAs that get their IPv4, IPv6 and ASN number resources under one or more of the RIR operated TAs.
+Instead, you would operate one or more RPKI CAs that get their IPv4, IPv6 and ASN number resources under one or more of the RIR operated TAs.